PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 He averts his eyes.

-# Conflict at the End

-* Commerce, is so, so, impure.

-* Oh, and liven' in the bottom of a hole in the ground with a lot of things you grew like a fungus that you call your friends.

-* You take too many chances, Merchant.
-I have no friends.
-These are my servants.

-* All alone in a dark hole in the ground and you don't have any friends.
-Not for nutting buddy, but now I'm feeling sorry for you.

-"I DON'T WANT YOUR PITY!" roared the Wizard.

-"Okay, okay, I see you're upset --" began Boltac.
-But the Wizard waved his hand and the Orc's threw him over the edge of the pit.

-> Throw him into the pit.
-Let whatever has survived at the bottom, feed on him and shit his corpse out into eternal darkness.

-The Wizard walked to the edge and listened as the fat merchant crashed into things on the long way down.
-At the end, there was a deep, far off boom.

-"How's that for a counter-offer," said the Wizard.
-And then he turned back back to his work.

-Asarah put her head down and sobbed in the corner.

-Relan remained dead on the floor, not quite a hero.

->Strikes down the boy

->Asarah goes to aid.

 # ORCS GORGING THEMSELVES ON GOLD

 > And where every Orc had been, there was now a greasy spot on the floor.
 And in the center of each greasy spot -- pure and untarnished, was a small pile of gold.
 About a stomachful, Boltac thought, before he could banish the strange and terrible thought from his mind.

-I don't need the gold.
-Power can

-Orc's all sleeping in the great hall, gorged, Boltac sneaks in and gets his gloves.
-And his wand.
-Samga helps him.

-Samga, "all of your gold is gone.
-Such a shame."

-"It's not gone," said Boltac, "It's in your friends' stomachs, here.
-Important distinction."

-Samga did not understand much of anything humans said.
-The gold was eaten.
-And that other word, he had never heard it before, "Please, what does this word 'friend' mean."

-"Ya kidding me, right?" said Boltac.

-Samga gave him a flat Orcish look that admitted of no humor.

-"Okay.
-You Samga, you're my friend.
-You're helping me.
-You are my friend," said Boltac.

-"But I am just hurting the Master," said Samga.

-"Yeah, it's a trade.
-You help me by getting me out.
-I help you by hurting the master, and we both benefit.
-Trade, makes friends, Samga."

-"But you can't be friends with such as I. I am beneath you."

-"What?
-Don't be ridiculous.
-Beneath me?
-I mean, ya short, there's no way around that.
-But I know good people, and you Samga, you are good, uh, Orcle?
-Whatever, c'mon.
-I still got a lady to rescue."

 # Boltac unleashes the coins